-Which "controller" brands do we like, what are our "likes and dislikes" about the brands.... and why?
+Which "controller" brands do we like, what are our "likes and dislikes" about the brands....and why?

-Now HERE I really am treading on eggs - my opinion is guaranteed to suit only one person perfectly, and that is ME - but perhaps my own preferences, which evolved based on hands on experience, PLUS feedback from many happy clients, have value in the same way that any other "users" opinion is useful.
+Now here I really am treading on eggs - my opinion is guaranteed to suit only one person perfectly, and that is me but perhaps my own preferences, which evolved based on hands-on experience, plus feedback from many happy clients, have value in the same way that other users' opinion is useful.

-Cannot review them all here so forgive me if your choice is missing...
-However I have chosen some of the most widely distributed and thrown in a couple that are worthy of note on either positive or negative issues for balance.

-We stock some of these brands and not others...however I won't define which here because I want you to read through this section as neutrally as possible.

-I'm of course happy to explain in detail to you, quote you and recommend if that's what you'd like, but first, PLEASE, let's go through the thinking process.
+I cannot review every system here, so forgive me if your choice is missing.
+However, I have chosen some of the most widely distributed and thrown in a couple that are worthy of note on either positively or negatively for balance.
+We stock some of these brands, and not others.
+However, I won't define which here because I want you to read through this section as neutrally as possible.
+I'm of course happy to explain in detail to you, quote you and recommend if that's what you would like, but first, please, let's go through the thinking process.